 Andy Murray Logo

-There is a lot of symbolism hidden within the personal logo of Andy Murray.
+There is a lot of symbolism hidden within the Andy Murray logo.
 Designed by Aesop Agency, the brand was originally going to just appear on the British tennis player’s court bag and training t-shirts.
 That was to lead to a launch of the logo on a wide range of products and accessories connected to an Under Armour endorsement deal with Murray.

 The logo itself contains three key components.
 The initials “AM” and two number sevens that also double as the number 77.
 The significance of the digits comes from the number of years it took for a British tennis player to win the Wimbledon men’s singles title – which took place in 2013.
 The victory was on the seventh day of the seventh month of that calendar year.